 It is clear that assistive technology can play a role in helping people to engage in farming.
 However, technology alone will never meaningfully address this challenge.
 Two major outcomes need to be addressed, technology development and the building of community resilience.

-We propose the development of a community resilience programme, centered around building creative capacity and problem solving skills.
-This programme would focus on empowering elderly PwD in rural Cambodia to identify and work towards solving their own challenges.
-The programme will also involve designing building a drum seeder product (used to sow various seeds onto a prepared field in the required spacing).
+We propose the development of a community resilience programme, centered on problem solving and creative capacity building (CCB).
+This programme would focus on empowering PwD in rural Cambodia to identify and work towards solving their own challenges.
+The programme will involve learning about problem solving through designing and building a drum seeder product (used to sow various seeds onto a prepared field in the required spacing).
 This product will help to illustrate the problem solving process while also supplying each participant with a useful tool to reduce labor requirements in their farm.

 Who are the beneficiaries?
 (1,000 characters)

-Our beneficiaries are PwD in rural areas of Pursat Province of Cambodia, a province severely effected by the legacy of landmines.
-These PwD self-identify as having one or more and have aspirations to continue to engage with agricultural practices.
+Our beneficiaries are PwD in rural areas of Pursat, Cambodia, a province severely affected by the legacy of landmines.
+These PwD self-identify as having one or more impairment and have aspirations to engage with agricultural practices.
 These individuals have built up strong agricultural knowledge and ability over their lives, but now find it challenging to continue to engage in labor-intensive farming.

-The beneficiaries will benefit through developing more effective problem solving and creativity skills, as well as constructing their own solutions that make agricultural work less labour intensive.
-The drum seeder product is one of the prototypes that has been developed in earlier design cycles with and by the communities based on their own list of priorities.
-The direct purpose is to make the process of seeding more efficient and accessible for persons with different types of disabilities.
+The beneficiaries will benefit through developing effective problem solving and creativity skills, as well as constructing their own solutions that make agricultural work less labor intensive.
+The drum seeder product is one of the prototypes that has been developed in an earlier design project with a partner community, based on their own list of priorities.
+Its purpose is to make the process of seeding more efficient and accessible for persons with different types of disabilities.

 How is your idea unique?
 (1,000 characters)

 There are few programmes in South East Asia that aim to produce positive impact through both technology creation and capacity building.
 We believe this unique combination allows for both immediate and long-term positive change in the community.